Du finder den danske tekst til kræmmerhusene her.

 The paper cone, or in Danish “kræmmerhuset”, is a classic decoration for Christmas.

-I’ve made some free prints – and a template.
+Today, you get some free prints – and a template.

 You’ll find them all here: paper cones in different styles.